creepersaur/quark/docs/docs/Reactivity/signal.md

 ## Connecting Multiple Signals to a State

-States can have many conenctions all at once.
+States can have many connections all at once.
 You can create multiple signals, or call `.connect()` more than once for each state.
+Good if you want to connect different functions to the same state.

 ```luau
 local s1 = myState.connect(function)
 local s2 = myState.connect(function)
 ```

-These don't serve a huge purpose though.

 ## Connecting Multiple States to a Signal